EmpyreanMist/FarAway/README.md

 # FarAway - Travel List App ✈️

-> A React project built as part of a React course.
+> A React project built as part of a React course I took.

 ## Description